Alliander/build-your-own-radar/README.md

 ## Changes by Alliander IT R&D

 This [Alliander IT R&D](www.alliander.com) version obtains the CSV files from the `src/resources/radars` directory (instead of using public Google sheets).
-The radars should have the format "<year><quarter>.csv" (e.g., "20184.csv").
-The radars are showed in a history on the main page.
+The radars are shown in a history on the main page (sorted on reverse alphabet).
 When a radar is selected it will open that radar from the local CSV.

 Also parts of the ThoughtWorks information is removed and Alliander logos are added.